 sunion returns the set union, or a set containing every member of every set you specify:

 - sunion presidents kings beatles

 Output1) "Thomas" 2) "George" 3) "Paul" 4) "Henry" 5) "James" 6) "Edward" 7) "John" 8) "Ringo"

 sunion treats the results like a new set in that it only allows one occurrence of any given member.

 sunionstore performs a similar function, but creates a new set containing the set union at a given destination instead of returning the results:

 sunionstore will overwrite the destination key if it already exists.

 This guide details a number of commands used to create and manage sets in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

 For more information on Redis commands, check out our tutorial series on How to Manage a Redis Database.